AbhishekSingh0205/Note-Taking-App/README.md

 # Note-Taking-App
-Simple Note Taking app with HTML, CSS and Javac
+Simple Note Taking app with HTML, CSS and Javascript